Sankofa Circle Fellowship

 Fellows will be provided with opportunities to build and connect with formal and informal professional networks that will enhance their ability to accomplish their post-undergraduate goals.

-2. To connect fellows with professional Black (or Indigenous and people of color) mentors.
+2. To connect fellows with professional Black mentors.

 Fellows will be matched with a mentor and benefit from a mentor-mentee relationship that includes a focus on the role racial identity plays in professional settings through a lens of critical consciousness.